Applications are Open for Transfer Students Accepted into UC Davis!

 - Real-world job experience and skills to add to your resume.

 - Access to training, networking, and professional development opportunities.

 - Connections with fellows across the state via the virtual platform and regional events.

-- An academic course (1 unit per quarter) designed to support your professional learning throughout the experience.
+- An academic course (1 unit per semester) designed to support your professional learning throughout the experience.

 - A sense of community and accomplishment in working toward the common goals of improving our community.